getAlby/bitcoin-connect/doc/MIGRATION_v3.md

 ## Init

-Attributes have been moved to the new `init` function exposed by the Bitcoin Connect api.
+Attributes (such as `filters` and `appName` that were originally passed to individual components) have been moved to the new `init` function exposed by the Bitcoin Connect api.

 ```ts
 import {init} from '@getalby/bitcoin-connect-react';